Exponentiable Grothendieck categories in flat Algebraic Geometry: Preliminaries

 \subsection{Examples from flat algebraic geometry}

 In the framework of noncommutative algebraic geometry, flat morphisms between abelian categories are used in \cite{rosenberg98} and \cite{kontsevichrosenberg04} as the correct noncommutative version of the classical flat morphisms between schemes.
 In this subsection we want to explain the intuition behind this idea through a series of examples, illustrating the relevance of $k \mhyphen\grothflat$ in the study of flat algebraic geometry.
+The reader that is somewhat new to flatness and is looking for a geometric interpretation of such concept might find \cite{6789} interesting.

 \begin{exa} Consider the ringed space $(\Spec(k),\mathcal{O}_{\Spec(k)})$.
 Given a $k$-ringed space $(X, \mathcal{O}_X)$ (i.e. a morphism $(X, \mathcal{O}_X) \ra (\Spec(k),\mathcal{O}_{\Spec(k)})$ of ringed spaces), its category of sheaves of $\mathcal{O}_X$-modules is a Grothendieck $k$-linear category \cite[Tag 01AH]{stacksproject}.
 If we denote by $k \mhyphen \Ringspaces$ the category of $k$-ringed spaces, we have a functor